banner logo

 6. Murr, L. E., Meyers, M. A., ed., et al, "Metallurgical Applications of Shock-Wave & High-Strain-Rate Phenomena", Marcel Dekker, 1986, 1136 pages, ISBN 0824776127 (in print)

-8. "Pulsed Magnet Crimping" by Fred Niell, straightforward explanation of magnetic forming (fairly technical)
+7. "Pulsed Magnet Crimping" by Fred Niell, straightforward explanation of magnetic forming (fairly technical, written by a physicist)

 B. Capacitor Discharges, High Magnetic Fields, Pulsed Power/Switching, and Exploding Wires: